-(1) Managing the Relationship between the Corporation and its External Auditors
+(1) Managing the Relationship between the Corporation and its Subsidiaries and their External Auditors

-The Committee shall be responsible for managing the relationship between the Corporation and its external auditors, including:
+The Committee shall be responsible for managing the relationship between the Corporation and its subsidiary entities and their external auditors, including:

-(a) appointing and replacing the external auditors, subject to shareholder approval;

-- (b) setting the compensation of the external auditors subject to the approval of the board of directors or shareholder, as applicable; - (c) overseeing the work of the external auditors, including resolving disagreements between management and the external auditors with respect to financial reporting; - (d) pre-approving all audit services and permitted non-audit services to be provided to the Corporation and its subsidiary entities by the external auditors in accordance with the "Policy on the Provision of Services by the External Auditors"; - (e) having the external auditors report to the Committee in a timely manner with respect to all required matters, including those set out in paragraph 3(2); - (f) ensuring the rotation of the audit partner having primary responsibility for the external audit of the Corporation, the audit partner responsible for reviewing the external audit and the external auditors at such intervals as may be required; and - (g) reviewing and assessing the performance, independence and objectivity of the external auditors.
+- (a) appointing and replacing the external auditors, subject to the Boards of Directors and shareholder approval; - (b) setting the compensation of the external auditors subject to the approval of the board of directors or shareholder, as applicable; - (c) overseeing the work of the external auditors, including resolving disagreements between management and the external auditors with respect to financial reporting; - (d) pre-approving all audit services and permitted non-audit services to be provided to the Corporation and its subsidiary entities by the external auditors in accordance with the "Policy on the Provision of Services by the External Auditors"; - (e) having the external auditors report to the Committee in a timely manner with respect to all required matters, including those set out in paragraph 3(2); - (f) ensuring the rotation of the audit partner having primary responsibility for the external audits of the Corporation and its subsidiary entities, the audit partner responsible for reviewing the external audit and the external auditors at such intervals as may be required; and - (g) reviewing and assessing the performance, independence and objectivity of the external auditors.

-(2) Overseeing the External Audit
+(2) Overseeing the External Audits

-The Committee shall be responsible for overseeing the external audit of the Corporation, including:
+The Committee shall be responsible for overseeing the external audits of the Corporation and its subsidiary entities, including:

-- (a) reviewing and approving the engagement letter and the audit plan, including financial risk areas identified by the external auditors and management; - (b) reviewing and assessing the accounting and reporting practices and principles used by the Corporation in preparing its financial statements, including: - (1) all significant accounting policies and practices used, including changes from preceding years and any proposed changes for future years; - (2) all significant financial reporting issues, estimates and judgments made; - (3) all alternative treatments of financial information discussed by the external auditors and management, the results of such discussions and the treatments preferred by the external auditors; - (4) any major issues identified by the external auditors with respect to the adequacy of internal control systems and procedures and any special audit steps adopted in light of material deficiencies and weaknesses; - (5) the effect of regulatory and accounting initiatives and off-balance sheet transactions or structures on the financial statements; - (6) any errors or omissions in, and any required restatement of, the financial statements for preceding years; - (7) all significant tax issues; - (8) the reporting of all material contingent liabilities; and
+- (a) reviewing and approving the engagement letters and the audit plans, including financial risk areas identified by the external auditors and management; - (b) reviewing and assessing the accounting and reporting practices and principles used by the Corporation and its subsidiary entities in preparing their financial statements, including: - (1) all significant accounting policies and practices used, including changes from preceding years and any proposed changes for future years;

-- (9) any material written communications between the external auditors and management; - (c) reviewing and assessing the results of the external audit and the external auditors' opinion on the financial statements; - (d) reviewing and discussing with the external auditors and management any management or internal control letters issued or proposed to be issued by the external auditors; - (e) reviewing and discussing with the external auditors any problems or difficulties encountered by them in the course of their audit work and management's response (including any restrictions on the scope of activities or access to requested information and any significant disagreements with management); and - (f) reviewing and discussing with legal counsel any legal matters that may have a material impact on the financial statements, operations, assets or compliance policies of the Corporation and any material reports or enquiries received by the Corporation and its subsidiary entities from regulators or government agencies.
+- (2) all significant financial reporting issues, estimates and judgments made; - (3) all alternative treatments of financial information discussed by the external auditors and management, the results of such discussions and the treatments preferred by the external auditors; - (4) any major issues identified by the external auditors with respect to the adequacy of internal control systems and procedures and any special audit steps adopted in light of material deficiencies and weaknesses; - (5) the effect of regulatory and accounting initiatives and off-balance sheet transactions or structures on the financial statements; - (6) any errors or omissions in, and any required restatement of, the financial statements for preceding years; - (7) all significant tax issues; - (8) the reporting of all material contingent liabilities; and - any material written communications between the external auditors and management; - (c) reviewing and assessing the results of the external audit and the external auditors' opinion on the financial statements; - (d) reviewing and discussing with the external auditors and management any management or internal control letters issued or proposed to be issued by the external auditors; - (e) reviewing and discussing with the external auditors any problems or difficulties encountered by them in the course of their audit work and management's response (including any restrictions on the scope of activities or access to requested information and any significant disagreements with management); and - (f) reviewing and discussing with legal counsel any legal matters that may have a material impact on the financial statements, operations, assets or compliance policies of the Corporation and its subsidiary entities and any material reports or enquiries received by the Corporation and its subsidiary entities from regulators or government agencies.

-(3) Overseeing the Internal Audit
+(3) Overseeing the Internal Audits